spineo/local-yum-mariadb/README.md

 ## Download the RPMS and Create the Repo

-Run the following commands as _root_ to download the specific version 10.4.12 MariaDB (and non-MariaDB) rpms compatible with RHEL-8 (last _rm_ includes any non-rpm files):
+Run the following commands as _root_ to download the specific version 10.4.12 MariaDB (and non-MariaDB) rpms compatible with RHEL-8 (last _rm_ includes any non-rpm files).
+For this exercise we will only install the Server/Client RPMS and the _galera_ dependency:

 ```
 cd /var/www/html/repos/mariadb/